 Grading System – The system used for evaluating a learners' success in attaining the learning outcomes of a post-secondary course.

-Honours degrees allow students to pursue in depth knowledge of a specified discipline.
+Honours degree – These allow students to pursue in depth knowledge of a specified discipline.
 Honours degrees may have higher admission standards than general degrees, and are traditionally the degree route students who want to continue with graduate studies in the discipline pursue.

 Informal Learning – Knowledge and skills acquired through life and work experience.